All articles

 The fix:

-- Pick 3-5 days per week and put them in your calendar like meetings
+• Pick the training days you can protect and put them in your calendar like meetings

-You do not need a fancy pre-workout supplement.
-You need food.
+You do not need a fancy pre-workout ritual.
+You need a setup that lets you train well without upsetting your stomach.

 7. Warm up (5-10 minutes, not zero)